Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Te Mata Hills and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required in all Te Mata Hills and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.

-• Property managers and private landlords are required to make sure their rental properties comply according to Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2023

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes